Question – Discuss the nature and scope of Human Resource Management.

 1. Personnel Aspect

-Human Resource Planning – It is the process by which the organisation identifies the number of jobs vacant.
+Human Resource Planning – It is the process by which the organization identifies the number of jobs vacant.

 Recruitment and Selection – Recruitment is the process of preparing advertisements on the basis of information collected from job analysis and publishing it in newspaper.
 Selection is the process of choosing the best candidate among the candidates applied for the job.